Sovetsk, Kaliningrad Oblast: Late modern period

 During the 19th century when the Lithuanian language in Latin characters was banned within the Russian Empire, Tilsit was an important centre for printing Lithuanian books which then were smuggled by Knygnešiai to the Russian-controlled part of Lithuania.
-In general, Tilsit thrived and was an important Prussian town.
+The Lithuanian Literary Society with a library and an archaeological collection was active in the town.
+In the 19th century, there were four churches in the town: two Lutheran (one Lithuanian and one German), one Calvinist, and one Catholic, as well as a synagogue.
+In general, Tilsit thrived and was an important town.
 The Geographical Dictionary of the Kingdom of Poland from 1892 referred to the town as the capital of Lithuania Minor.
-The local Lithuanian population was subjected to Germanisation, which resulted in a decrease in the share of Lithuanians in the town's population.
+The local Lithuanian population was subjected to Germanisation policies, intensified after the city became part of the German Empire in 1871, which resulted in a decrease in the share of Lithuanians in the town's population.
+In 1877, weekly German-language services were introduced in the Lithuanian church, alongside the Lithuanian services.
 In 1884, Lithuanians formed 13% of the town's population.
 By 1900 it had electric tramways and 34,500 inhabitants; a direct railway line linked it to Königsberg (Kaliningrad) and Labiau (Polessk) and steamers docked there daily.
 According to the Prussian census of 1905, the city of Tilsit had a population of 37,148, of which 96% were Germans and 4% were Lithuanians.
 The bridge was built in 1907 and rebuilt in 1946.
 The town was occupied by Russian troops between 26 August 1914 and 12 September 1914 during World War I. The Act of Tilsit was signed here by leaders of the Lietuvininks in 1918.